 Student Loan Refinancing

-Refinancing your student loans with a private lender is another option to consider.
-You’d take out one new loan, hopefully with a lower interest rate, to pay off one or more old loans.
+Refinancing student loans with a private lender is another option to consider.
+You take out one new loan, hopefully with a lower interest rate, to pay off one or more old loans.

 One of the other advantages of refinancing student loans is that you may also be able to change the length of the loan.

 Borrowers eligible for student loan refinancing typically have a solid financial history, including a good credit score.
-Just realize that if you refinance federal student loans with a private lender, you give up federal benefits like income-driven repayment, loan forgiveness, and federal forbearance.
+It’s important to note that if you refinance federal student loans with a private lender, you give up federal benefits like income-driven repayment, loan forgiveness, and federal forbearance.

-What does forbearance mean?
-Student loan forbearance is an option to temporarily suspend loan payments when you’re struggling to make payments, but in almost all cases interest will accrue and be added to the loan.
-Deferment, income-driven repayment, or refinancing could make more sense.
+What is student loan forbearance?
+Student loan forbearance is an option to temporarily suspend loan payments when you’re struggling to make them.
+But in almost all cases, interest will accrue and be added to the loan.
+Student loan deferment, income-driven repayment, or refinancing could make more sense for you.

 SoFi Student Loan Refinance

 If you are a federal student loan borrower, you should consider all of your repayment opportunities including the opportunity to refinance your student loan debt at a lower APR or to extend your term to achieve a lower monthly payment.
 Please note that once you refinance federal student loans you will no longer be eligible for current or future flexible payment options available to federal loan borrowers, including but not limited to income-based repayment plans or extended repayment plans.